 - The King of Bohemia becomes an unnamed female British royal in "A Scandal in Belgravia".

-- And in John's Character Blog, Dr Barnicot from "Th Adventure of the Six Napoleons" becomes Sally Barnicot.
+- And in John's Character Blog, Dr Barnicot from "The Adventure of the Six Napoleons" becomes Sally Barnicot.

-- In the CBS adaptation of Sherlock Holmes called Elementary, John Watson has been changed to Joan Watson and is played by Lucy Liu.
+- In another Sherlock Holmes adaptation, Elementary, John Watson has been changed to Joan Watson and is played by Lucy Liu.
 As Liu is Chinese American, this is a Race Lift as well.
 Also, Moriarty is now a woman.

 - In The Adventures Of Shirley Holmes, Sherlock's descendant and Expy is his great-grandniece.
 And her archenemy is Molly Hardy.